 These General Regulations will apply to the operations of IALA.

 The General Regulations are subject to the provisions of the Constitution.
-Where there is a conflict between the Constitution and any of the other documents, the Constitution shall prevail.
+Where there is a conflict between the Constitution and any of the other documents, the Constitution shallprevail.
 If there is a conflict between any of the basic documents, the conflict should be brought to the attention of the Council.

 - Membership